waelassafdev/blog/articles/have-5dollar-lets-self-host-a-nextjs-app.md

 # Have $5?
 Let's Self-Host a Next.js app

 Got $5 and a Next.js app you want to deploy?
-Let's skip Vercel and host it yourself.
+Then host it yourself

 Many developers struggle with self-hosting Next.js applications.
 The good news is that **all Next.js features work when self-hosting with Docker** — Server Actions, middleware (now called proxy in v16), internationalization, API routes — everything.